UBC-NLP/turjuman/README.md

 <img src="./images/turjuman.png" alt="AraT5" width="65%" height="65%" align="right"/>

+Turjuman, a neural toolkit for translating from 20 languages into Modern Standard Arabic (MSA) that described in our OSACT5 ([The 5th Workshop on Open-Source Arabic Corpora and Processing Tools](https://osact-lrec.github.io/)) 2022 paper "**TURJUMAN: A Public Toolkit for Neural Arabic Machine Translation**".

 TURJUMAN, a neural toolkit for translating from 20 languages into Modern Standard Arabic (MSA).
 TURJUMAN exploits the recently-introduced text-to-text Transformer [AraT5 model](https://github.com/UBC-NLP/araT5) (Nagoudi et al., 2022), endowing it with a powerful ability to decode into Arabic.
 The toolkit offers the possibility of employing a number of diverse decoding methods, making it suited for acquiring paraphrases for the MSA translations as an added value.
 To train TURJUMAN, we sample from publicly available parallel data employing a simple semantic similarity method to ensure data quality.

 ## Requirements and Installation